 Depersonalization - The Questions ARE The Condition

-At first I wondered about these emails, unsure why someone would look for info that had already been covered comprehensively.
 Of course I’d email back, reiterating the points.
 But the emails would keep coming -- often asking the same questions again and again.

 And then I realized something: